 Available material: English sample

-The protagonist of this story is Englishman Henry Robotham, whose girlfriend Angela disappeared in August 1968 – without a trace, as if swallowed by the Earth – while searching for her Czech ancestors in the ancient mining town of Jáchymov (Joachimsthal), known for its radon spa and brutal prison camps for political prisoners forced to mine uranium ore.
-Thirty years later, Henry heeds his therapist’s advice and visits this city of uranium in order to confront the trauma that has been weighing on his soul and defeat it once and for all.
-His neurotic partner Suzanne accompanies him on his trip to the post-Communist Czech Republic.
-After a few humorous hiccups on arrival, Henry and Suzanne find their accommodation at Hotel Sklodowska – a spa establishment named after Marie Skłodowska-Curie, who discovered radium and polonium in the pitchblende from Jáchymov, and owned by Estela Hans, a charismatic and peculiar local doctor.
+Englishman Henry Robotham’s girlfriend Angela disappeared in August 1968 – without a trace, as if swallowed by the Earth.
+She had been searching for her Czech ancestors in the ancient mining town of Jáchymov (Joachimsthal), known for its radon spa and brutal camps for political prisoners.
+Thirty years later, Henry heeds his therapist’s advice and visits this city of uranium in order to confront the trauma that has been weighing on his soul.
+His neurotic partner Suzanne accompanies him to the post-Communist Czech Republic.
+After a few hiccups upon arrival, Henry and Suzanne find their accommodation at Hotel Sklodowska – an establishment named after Marie Skłodowska-Curie, and now owned by Estela Hans, a charismatic and peculiar local doctor.
 With the couple’s arrival at the hotel, we enter a narrative experiment featuring elements of fantasy, horror and the absurd.
-Along with Henry we start digging deep down the dark past and uncovering one of the many shapes of evil.
+Along with Henry we start digging into the dark past and uncovering one of the many shapes of evil.
 Are you tempted by immortality, too?

 “Uranova is immediately enthralling. (…) Original, genre-crossing and bubbling with ideas, Lenka Elbe’s prosaic debut might remind the reader of Miloš Urban’s style.
 The novel’s atmosphere is captivating, the narration dynamic and full of intelligent humor…”